Krankile/eikon-wrapper/README.md

 # Eikon Python API Wrapper

+> Feel free to fork this repo if you want to play around with the code.
+Also, please don't hesitate to open pull requests to the repo if you have improved the code.

 ## Project Overview

 Welcome to the future of writing a quantitative Project and Master's thesis at the Institute for Industrial Economy (or whatever else you want to use these tools for, feel free).
 Two former Indøk students created this repository.
-During our work on the Master's thesis, we created the precursor to the code to make collecting large amounts of financial data as easy as possible.
+During the work on our Master's thesis [(Ankile & Krange, 2022)](##Sources), we created the precursor to the code to make collecting large amounts of financial data as easy as possible.
 In this repo, we have tried to provide a generalized system that allows easy access to the most-used financial data (stocks, bonds, commodities), examples, and documentation.
 In short, this project we wished existed when we embarked on our Master's journey on a dark and cold March night in 2022.

 This project assumes some basic knowledge of Eikon.
 For an in-depth guide to using Eikon together with the Excel plugin to extract bond data, see [Fosse (2021)](##Sources).
 That guide goes into deep detail on using the Excel plugin and could be wise to peruse when working with Eikon.